 Trochlear dysplasia basically means that the groove for the kneecap have not become deep enough, since there is too much bone volume in the top of the groove or more seldom is the out part of the trochlea too low.
 The definition for trochlear dysplasia is an abnormal shallow, flat or even dome shaped groove.
 If you have trochlear dysplasia this can lead to both patella dislocation, anterior knee pain and cartilage breakdown.
 Your tendency to cartilage breakdown is based on too much load in this special part of the knee.
 Cartilage breakdown predispose to osteoarthritis.

 Basically we do not have the answer for this yet.
 We do not know for sure if it is innate.
-However there is some heredity involved.
+However there is likely some heredity involved.
 But breech position during foetal life may also play a role.
 In some patients only one knee is involved.
 Once I was told by a patient having trochlear dysplasia and loose kneecaps, that in her family, loose kneecaps could be traced seven generations back.
 Sheila Strover can explain so it is more easy to understand - Click here.

 Since humans are walking upright we have developed from other animals, and the result is that the thigh muscle constantly is pulling the kneecap outwards.
 To compensate for this high force, humans have developed this groove to provide the kneecap stability and containment.
 If the groove is missing the kneecap tends to go to the outer site - called a kneecap dislocation.